 Cloud & container monitoring

-- Analyze spend alongside resources and find opportunities to cut costs with detailed ROI analysis
+- Analyze cloud spend alongside resources, and rightsize resource utilization to cut costs

-- Monitoring for containerized environments, including Kubernetes and Docker
+- Monitoring for evolving containerized environments, including Kubernetes and Docker

 - Dynamic service-level cost threshold anomaly alerting